ddc-java-10/permissions-demo/README.md

 ## Overview

 Many (possibly most) apps require one or more permissions to be granted.
-These are specified via `<use-permission>` elements in `AndroidManifest.xml`.
+These are specified via `<uses-permission>` elements in `AndroidManifest.xml`.
 For some permissions, the grants occur on installation; for others&mdash;considered "dangerous" permissions&mdash;the user must explicitly grant the permission while the app is running.
 Requesting permission from the user isn't difficult, but implementing the interaction can be tricky.
 The [`PermissionsService`](app/src/main/java/edu/cnm/deepdive/permissionsdemo/service/PermissionsService.java) class in this project implements a basic, but fairly typical, interaction flow.
 It may be dropped (along with at least one required `string` value resource) directly into an Android Jetpack-based project; alternatively, it may be used as a starting point for implementing a different permission interaction flow.

 The project includes not only the [`PermissionsService`](app/src/main/java/edu/cnm/deepdive/permissionsdemo/service/PermissionsService.java) class (and the required `string` resource named `permissions_dialog_title`), but also an example of its use, in `MainActivity`.